historic-trails/website/sites/watrous-la-junta.md

 ## “A New Englander with a thirst for adventure”[^Clark39]
 ### Samuel Watrous
-{% include figure.html class="img-left" width="50%" caption="Samuel Watrous, pictured here with wife Josephine Watrous, who brought about much change in La Junta.
-The railroad renamed the town after him." image-url="samuel-watrous.jpg" source-url="https://www.legendsofamerica.com/nmsamuelwatrous/"%}

 Samuel Watrous was New-England born man with “untiring energy” [^Stanley7].
-He arrived in Dolores, New Mexico in 1835, at the age of twenty six.
+According to Alexandra Kosmider's 1983 thesis, "Samuel B Watrous: New Mexico Pioneer", Watrous arrived in Dolores, New Mexico in 1835.
+He was twenty six.
 It was in this small mining town that Watrous met his first wife.
 Together, they had seven children.
 To support his growing family, Watrous began selling goods to the miners of Dolores, including deerskin, meat, and clothes.
-Watrous ran his store in Dolores for nearly a decade, eventually saving up enough to purchase part of the John Scolly Grant in 1849.
+Watrous ran his store in Dolores for nearly a decade, eventually saving up enough to purchase his part of the John Scolly Grant in 1849.
 He and his family then settled in the La Junta valley [^KosmiderI].